Location: Live, Web-Based Training

 Session 3 (Geometry), 12:30 pm – 4:30pm ET

-Session 3 will teach alternative ways to build geometries in COMSOL Multiphysics including best practices for including complex shapes.
+Alternative ways to build geometries in COMSOL Multiphysics including best practices for developing complex shapes will be covered, specifically:

 - Mechanisms for building and importing model geometries

 - Best practices for dealing with complex geometric shapes

 Session 2 is a prerequisite for Session 3